 However, what if your charity works with people in need of protection?
 How do we still tell stories, and stay honest to our donors at the same time?

-I asked those questions of two of the best marketing and copywriting people working in nonprofit today.
-They were very generous with their suggestions.
+We presented these questions to two of the best marketing and copywriting people working in nonprofit today.
+They were very generous with their suggestions:

 Here are a few things Lisa suggests for dealing with confidentiality issues such as in these two situations: